gabrielolympie/moe-pruner/README.md

 - Dora layer implementation, with adaptations for bnb and hqq (inspired by the Answer.ai repo fsdp qlora)
 - Utilities to analyse experts activations and experts similarity, implemented with numba for blazing fast execution
 - A legacy fp8_linear layer, which is a pure pytorch implementation of the Deepseek fp8 kernel, compatible with Ampere gpu inference (not sure about training).
+- Progressive expert merging, a new method that is using  sce merging to progressively merge the experts based on the similarity of their output, achieving a good knowledge preservation of the experts.

 ## Disclaimer